-In reality, this allows the self-employed individual to deduct 100% of his/her family's health costs from federal, state, and FICA/Medicare taxes.
-Standard tax law allows healthcare premiums to be deducted at 100% from federal and state taxes, leaving a substantial amount of potential tax savings on the table.
+In reality, this allows the self-employed individual to deduct his/her family's health costs from federal, state, and FICA/Medicare taxes.
+Standard tax law allows healthcare premiums to be deducted from federal and state taxes, leaving a substantial amount of potential tax savings on the table.

 While the above rulings specifically address family employment in a sole proprietorship, corporations and partnerships may also take advantage of a Section 105 Plan.
 Additionally, employers seeking to offer non-related employees a medical benefits package may also implement such a plan.
 Here is how a Section 105 Plan works within the various filing statuses.

 Section 105 works well for sole proprietors who are able to legitimately employ a spouse who is active in the business.
 An employed spouse will be treated as any other employee, with the business owner offering medical benefits as part of the employee's compensation package.

 A partner in a partnership will operate similarly to a sole proprietorship.
 The spouse of the partner must be a bona fide employee, thus receiving the benefits of the plan.
 However, a partnership between a husband and a wife will not qualify for the plan.

 Unlike the sole proprietorship or partnership, it is not necessary for spousal employment to occur within the corporation.
 The corporate entity may provide and deduct benefits for the owner-employee director.
 Although sometimes misunderstood, even if a business is incorporated, all the proper components must be in place in order for a Section 105 medical reimbursement plan to be in compliance with Internal Revenue Code, DOL, and ERISA.